Team Plan: Start Working And Collaborating

 Custom fields are additional fields you can add to your items to track your team’s work.
 You can add them from the Table view.

-To add a custom field to your project switch to Table view click the + button to the right of the last column (or click on Fields above the view) and select Create field from the list.
+To add a custom field to your project, switch to Table view, click the + 1 button to the right of the last column (or click on Fields 2 above the view) and select Create field 3 from the list.
 Select the type of the field you want to create from the list that appears.
-Next you can add the field name and additional details.
-Once you're finished click Create.
-This field will appear as a new column in Table view and you can start editing the values right away.
+Next, you can add the field name and additional details.
+Once you're finished, click Create 4.
+This field will appear as a new column in Table view, and you can start editing the values right away.

-When you add a custom field to a project it means that it is added to all the items within this project.
+When you add a custom field to a project, it is added to all the items within this project.

 Wrike gives you the ability to work on one task or project together with your team in one place.

-While working on a task you can specify everything you want to be done in the task description, or you can leave comments to specify details.
-You can @mention only those colleagues who need to see this comment right away, or you can use @followers or @assigneed mentions to get the attention of everyone who is involved.
+While working on a task, you can specify everything you want to be done in the task description, or you can leave comments to specify details.
+You can @mention only those colleagues who need to see this comment right away, or you can use @followers or @assignees mentions to get the attention of everyone who is involved.

 Additionally, you can add versions of the same file to the task to track changes, you can open files in the editor and save the new version to the same task.